JithLord/CO-LAB/README.md

 # CO-LAB

-Run the script to install an requirements for the programs to run.
+Run the script to install an requirements for the programs to run. <br>
 Issues?
 Email Me: 308rwe3oa@relay.firefox.com

 </br>